-All models are tested with an extra handset.
+Our testers assess all cordless phone models with an extra handset.
 Models that are only available as a single handset are tested using an additional handset of the same model or brand.
-Answering machine performance is scored and shown in the table, but does not contribute to overall score.
-This allows direct comparisons to be made between landline phones with and without an answering machine.

 Models chosen for testing include the most popular landline phones based on past sales as well as new models as they hit the stores.
 The most dominant brands in the Australian market are Panasonic and Uniden, with these two companies producing a wide variety of models with different features and functions.
 When we find a model that is widely available we include it in our test.

 Our tester considers factors such as quality of the instruction manual, feel and comfort of the handset, whether the screen is easy to read and any other special features.

 A panel of users receives calls in a quiet environment and assesses speech clarity, speech loudness, line noise and background noise on each model.
 Sound quality is assessed for receiving and making a call.

 We time how long each phone takes to run out of charge while in talking use, and also record the claimed standby time.
 After fully charging each phone's battery, our testers set the phones to talk, and record how long each takes to go flat.
 A perfect score of 100% is awarded to a model still operating after 24 hours.